-The extension of quantile regression methods to panel data has proved to be especially challenging due to the non-linearity of quantiles.
+The extension of quantile regression methods to panel data has proved to be especially challenging.
 Our approach to this challenge generalizes both the textbook linear quantile regression and linear panel data models.
 Relative to these benchmarks our set-up allows for richer types of correlated (unobserved) heterogeneity, while still offering positive identification results.
-While the large sample theory of our estimators is non-trivial, their computation is not, requiring only sorting and weighted least squares operations.
+While the technical analysis of our estimators is non-trivial, their computation is not, requiring only sorting and weighted least squares operations.
 Our empirical analysis illustrates some of the possibilities of our approach.

 One area of application where our methods may be especially attractive to researchers is for program and policy evaluation.
 As a concrete example consider a researcher who wishes to study the effect of minimum wage laws on the distribution of earnings using several waves of the Current Population Survey (CPS).
-Here X would encode the minimum wage level over time within a state.
-Since we observe many workers per state in each period, and hence per realization of X, our discrete covariate results apply.
+Here \mathbf{X} would encode the minimum wage level over time within a state.
+Since we observe many workers per state in each period, and hence per realization of \mathbf{X} , our discrete covariate results apply.
 Specifically $F{Y_t|\mathbf{X}}(y|\mathbf{x})$ may be estimated by the empirical distribution function of period t wages in states with minimum wage sequence $\mathbf{X} = \mathbf{x}$.
 Applications in educational policy, where the entire distribution of test scores may be of interest, are also natural.